HunteRoi/discord-logger/README.md

 # discord-logger

-A superset of events on top of DiscordJS ones, enabling to log events occuring in your guild
+A manager that lets you register several modules to events in one go.
+Built with DiscordJS

 ![IMAGE](assets/example.gif)